anggorodhanumurti/anggorodhanumurti.github.io/build.md

 $ ./compile.sh
 ~~~

-> [!NOTE]
+{: .box-note}
-> Ensure you select the appropriate library based on your device's architecture.
+**Note:** Ensure you select the appropriate library based on your device's architecture.
 If you're not sure you can check your device architecture using [64bit checker](https://play.google.com/store/apps/details?id=com.danielpolish.a64bitchecker) and download our compiled mod so you dont need to build from source.

 - [libs/arm64-v8a](https://github.com/anggorodhanumurti/themaphack/releases/download/v1.1.4-external-64bit/tmhv1.1.4-external-64bit.zip) for 64bit
 - [libs/armeabi-v7a](https://github.com/anggorodhanumurti/themaphack/releases/download/v1.1.2-32bit/tmhv1.1.2-32bit.zip) for 32bit